web4mybiz/wpws-logger/README.md

-# Wordpress Logger Activity Plugin
+# WordPress Logger Activity Plugin
 This plugin logs user activity to a log file to a user preferred location.
 # Instructions
 1. Upload plugin to your WordPress installation.